motet-a/gtsearch/README.md

 Repositories and SQLite files are stored at `/gs/server/var/` in the container.
 Feel free to create a volume.

+The admin password is printed on stdout.
+Copy and paste it in [the /login form](http://localhost:8080/login) in order to add the first repository.

 That’s it.

 [Hound]: https://github.com/etsy/hound